Compute

 • D3 ECSs do not support local disk snapshots or backups.

 • D3 ECSs can use both local disks and EVS disks to store data.
 In addition, they can have EVS disks attached to provide a larger storage size.
-Use restrictions on the two types of storage media are as follows:
+Note the following when using the two types of storage media:

 • Only an EVS disk, not a local disk, can be used as the system disk of a D3 ECS.